-Only a very small percentage of women are blessed with naturally fuzz free faces, despite the media portraying this aesthetic as the norm.
-Just look at the likes of Frida Kahlo who donned her famous brows proudly in her paintings - but while we're all for owning what Mother Nature gave us, many prefer a smoother and softer look.
-For that reason, we are going to give you the lowdown on things you need to know about facial waxing.
+Despite the media's portrayal of this style as the norm, only a small fraction of women has naturally fuzz-free faces.
+Consider Frida Kahlo, who openly displayed her famed brows in her paintings - but while we're all for owning what Mother Nature gave us, many people prefer a smoother and softer look.
+As a result, we'll give you the skinny on everything you need to know about facial hair removal waxing.

-- Clean skin, free of products - Keep your skin clean and free of lotions, moisturizers, and makeup.
-The cleaner your face, the better your wax specialist will be able to cleanly remove the hair.
+- Skin that is free of products - Maintain clean skin free of lotions, moisturisers, and makeup.
+The cleaner your face is, the easier it will be for your wax specialist to remove the hair.

-- No tanning - If skin is sunburned, your wax specialist will not be able to perform the service.
+- No tanning – Your wax specialist will be unable to execute the service if your skin is burnt.

-- Ditch that tweezer - If you've plucked or shaved the area before your treatment, you'll need to allow for enough growth for the waxing to work effectively.
-Experts suggest a hair length of between ¼ inch to a ½ inch for best results.
+- Get rid of the tweezer - If you've already plucked or shaved the region, you'll need to allow for adequate growth for the hair removal waxing to operate properly.
+For the greatest effects, experts recommend a hair length of 14 to 12 inches.

-- No chemical treatments - It’s also advised that you stop using any acid products or skin peels around 3 to 4 days before your waxing appointment.
-This will help to prevent post-waxing skin irritation.
+- No chemical treatments - It is also recommended that you refrain from using any acid products or skin peels 3 to 4 days before to your waxing appointment.
+This will help to reduce skin irritation after hair removal waxing.

-- Early prep - For this reason, experts recommend that clients moisturise well the night before.
+- Early preparation - As a result, specialists advise clients to moisturise well the night before.

-- Check for cuts - Generally, it’s preferred that the face is as free of cuts and blemishes as possible, but experts advise clients not to go overboard with exfoliating.
-This could aggravate the skin, actually making it more sensitive to a waxing treatment.
-Instead, just make sure you're cleansing your skin properly in the build up to your appointment.
+- Check for cuts - While it is preferable that the face be as free of cuts and blemishes as possible, professionals urge customers not to exfoliate excessively.
+This may irritate the skin, making it more susceptible to hair removal waxing treatments.
+Instead, just make sure you're adequately washing your skin in the days leading up to your visit.

-What is the ideal wax for facial waxing?
+What is the best wax for hair removal waxing the face?

-The hair prone areas on your face are upper lip, chin, sideburns, the area of the cheeks near sideburns and eyebrows of course.
-Now, the go-to for getting rid of facial hair on upper lip and eyebrows is usually threading, which is more painful than waxing and no woman can deny this.
-And considering the higher degree of pain involved in threading, we can't even imagine using this method for the rest of our face.
+Upper lip, chin, sideburns, cheeks near sideburns, and, of course, eyebrows are hair-prone places on your face.
+Threading is now the go-to method for removing facial hair on the upper lip and brows, which is more uncomfortable than waxing and no woman can refute this.
+And, given the increased level of agony required in threading, we can't picture employing this approach on the rest of our face.

-So, next time you think of getting a facial wax done, you know which wax to use.
+So, the next time you consider getting a face wax, you'll know which wax to use.